2010 NASCAR Nationwide Series

 During the 2009 off-season, NASCAR announced few calendar changes, including moving the race at Memphis Motorsports Park to Gateway due to the closure of Memphis.
 The short track of Milwaukee was also replaced with the road course at Road America, which hosted its first NASCAR race since a Cup race in 1956.

 This was also the last season where Cup Series drivers could run for points in the series.
-NASCAR implemented this change after Cup drivers were winning the Busch/Nationwide championships over the series regulars for five years straight (2006–2010).
+NASCAR implemented this change after Cup drivers won the Busch/Nationwide championship over the series regulars for the fifth straight year in 2010.

 Schedule

 Schedule changes: Phoenix and Nashville moved ahead of Texas in April.
 The spring race at Dover preceded the Charlotte weekends due to the extra week in May before Memorial Day.
 Because of the closure of the Memphis track, Gateway International Raceway in Madison, Illinois, also hosted a second race in October.
 Milwaukee was dropped from the schedule due to issues with the promoters, as the Wisconsin State Fair was attempting to hire a new promoter following the previous promoter's sanctioning fee nonpayment.
 That date went to Road America.

-Note: all race dates, names, distances, television and radio stations and start times are subject to change.